 Class 2 – electronic immobiliser

-This is a class 1 engine immobiliser but without the alarm.
-For class 2, it needs to be able to disable two of the three systems used to drive the car.
+This is a class 1 car immobiliser but without the alarm.
+For class 2, it needs to be able to disable 2 of the 3 systems used to drive the car.

 Class 2/1 – electronic alarm upgrade

 If you have an immobiliser, you can add a class 1 alarm afterwards.
-Though this doesn’t push you into fully-fledged class 1 territory, it’s as close to it as you’ll get without getting a new car.
+Though this doesn’t push you into fully-fledged class 1 territory, it’s as close to it as you can get without getting a new car.

 Class 3 – mechanical immobiliser

 The most common kind of class 3 feature is a steering wheel lock.
-Class 3 features disable only one of the three systems used to drive a car.
-These must be fitted every time you want to secure the car.
+Class 3 features disable only 1 of the 3 systems used to drive a car.
+You need to fit these every time you want to secure the car.

 Class 4 – wheel locks

-If you’ve got a set of shiny alloys, you’ll likely have wheel-locking nuts on them.
+If you’ve got a set of shiny alloys, you likely have wheel-locking nuts on them.
 These nuts can only be removed using a special key, making them harder to steal.